erwinluis/splitable_doc/README.md

     24th attempt : 4 days
     25th attempt : 5 days

-### Code in Ruby

-`Checkout with split(able)` does not depend on any language.
-The http `POST` request can be made in any lanauge.
-We at split(able) use `ruby` as the programming language.
-Here are some code snippets which might help you understand the API better.

-Below is an example of `POST` request being sent to `https://www.splitable.com/api/splits` and the response is being parsed.

-    conn = Faraday.new(:url => 'https://www.splitable.com') do |builder|
-      builder.use Faraday::Request::UrlEncoded  # convert request params as "www-form-urlencoded"
-      builder.use Faraday::Response::Logger     # log the request to STDOUT
-      builder.use Faraday::Adapter::NetHttp     # make http requests with Net::HTTP
-    end

-    options = base_data(order, request).merge(line_items_data(order, request))
-    response = conn.post '/api/splits', options
-    data = ActiveSupport::JSON.decode(response.body)

-Below is an example of how ruby code can respond `200` to the callback made by split(able).

-    render nothing: true, status: 200

 ### Contact Us

 We are constantly working on improvements and releasing new features.
 Please reach out to us with any questions at hello@splitable.com.